• Skip to primary navigation

 What is horseradish, I hear a few people asking.
 Well, it’s a fiery root vegetable, often likened to wasabi.
 It is used in small quantities to add flavour directly to a main dish or served in a sauce as a side order, such as horseradish cream.

-I’ve been creating a few horseradish recipes lately and I wrote a more detailed account of horseradish in another recently published post – hop over to discover more.
+I’ve been creating a few horseradish recipes lately and I wrote a more detailed account of horseradish in my recently published post for salmon, potato and horseradish salad.

 How to Make Beef and Horseradish Pasties